2018–19 Ascenso MX season: Second leg

+Campeón de Ascenso 2019

+Atlético San Luis were champions of Apertura 2018 and Clausura 2019 tournaments, automatically winning the Campeón de Ascenso and gained the promotion to Liga MX.

 Aggregate table

 The Aggregate table is the general ranking for the 2018–19 season.
 This table is a sum of the Apertura and Clausura tournament standings.
 The aggregate table is used to determine seeding for the "Promotion" Final and for 2019–20 Copa MX qualification.

 Relegation table

 The relegated team will be the one with the lowest ratio of points to matches played in the following tournaments: Apertura 2016, Clausura 2017, Apertura 2017, Clausura 2018, Apertura 2018, and Clausura 2019.
 On April 5, 2019, Tampico Madero was relegated to Serie A.